FloorLamp/axon/README.md

 _The function of the axon is to transmit information to different neurons - [Wikipedia](https://en.wikipedia.org/wiki/Axon)._

-Axon is a decentralized neuron management canister.
+Axon is a neuron management canister.

 ## Overview